Statement of Commitment

 Use of Service Animals and Support Persons

-A person with a disability that is accompanied by a service animal may enter premises operated by SOTI if the animal is not excluded by law.
-If the service animal is excluded by law, SOTI may offer a person with a disability other reasonable measures of assistance for access.
-The person with a disability that is accompanied by a service animal is responsible for maintaining care and control of the animal at all times.
+Individual with disabilities that must be accompanied by service animals may enter premises operated by SOTI if the animal is not excluded by law.
+If the service animal is excluded by law, SOTI may offer individuals with disabilities other reasonable measures of assistance for access.
+Individuals with a disability that are accompanied by a service animals are responsible for maintaining care and control of the animal at all times.

-If a person with a disability is accompanied by a support person SOTI will ensure that both persons may enter the premises operated by SOTI together, and that the person with a disability is not prevented from having access to the support person.
+If individuals with disabilities are accompanied by support persons, SOTI will ensure that everyone enters the premises operated by SOTI together and that the individual with disabilities are not prevented from having access to support persons.

 Notice of Temporary Disruption

-In the event of planned or unplanned disruptions in SOTI services used by individuals with disabilities, SOTI will provide notice that will include information related to the reason for the disruption, the anticipated duration and the description of alternative measures that are available.
+In the event of planned or unplanned disruptions in SOTI services used by individuals with disabilities, SOTI will provide notice that will include information related to the reason for the disruption, the anticipated duration and the description of alternative measures that may be available.

 Difficulty Accessing Services